kevinolega/businessideasph/_posts/2012-07-28-spam-strategy.md

 At the time I thought that this was the only effective way.

-As I became more successful, I levelled up and played in a bigger league, I found spamming to be less effective.
+As I began to play with better players, I found spamming to be less effective.

-I also started to notice that I'm annoyed whenever people I know are spamming me.
+I also started to notice that my reaction to spam from other people is annoyance.

-I totally get it.
+I get it now.

 I know you have a message to get across, people don't mind someone telling them about something they can buy.

 However, spamming feels the same as getting a megaphone in the ear.